How To Cultivate Inclusion In Virtual Teams?

 Practice Inclusive Conversations

-When leaders encourage and support conversations about diversity, this allows team members to express their unique values and background.
-Over time, members’ sense of safety and belongingness within the group strengthens.
+When leaders encourage and support conversations about diversity, team members can express their unique values and background.
+Over time, members' sense of safety and belongingness within the group strengthens.

 Along with conversations about diversity, leaders and members need to practice inclusivity.
-Inclusivity in a conversation means allowing everyone the equal opportunity to ask and answer questions, to express their thoughts and feelings as well as to contribute their unique value and strengths.
-Leaders and its members need to model inclusive conversations by demonstrating active listening, asking meaningful questions, have an open and curious mind, as well as an appreciation for diversity.
+Inclusivity in a conversation means allowing everyone the equal opportunity to ask and answer questions, express their thoughts and feelings, and contribute their unique value and strengths.
+Leaders and their followers need to model inclusive conversations by demonstrating active listening, asking meaningful questions, having an open and curious mind, and appreciating diversity.

-On a virtual team, there is the added challenge of logistics and the lack of cultural and environmental context.
-As such, inclusive conversations need to be deliberate and cannot be a serendipitous “water cooler” conversation as in an office.
-We need to leverage the most effective communication channel to allow a multi-way discussions, which could mean a video conference call, group chat, or a scheduled offsite event.
+There is the added challenge of logistics and the lack of cultural and environmental context on a virtual team.
+As such, inclusive conversations need to be deliberate and cannot be a serendipitous "water cooler" conversation as in an office.
+We need to leverage the most effective communication channel to allow multi-way discussions, such as a video conference call, group chat, or a scheduled offsite event.